-It’s July, and the middle of summer comes with it’s own special chores.
+It’s July, and the middle of summer comes with its own special chores.
 Here’s what to do in your coop in July so you raise a healthy flock of hens, ducks, geese, and more!

 Keep out pests with herbs and spices

 Fly strike can be (and often is) deadly, but you might be able to prevent it if you’re vigilant.
-If your hens have any cuts or abrasions, be sure to clean the wound thoroughly DAILY and cover if possible.
+If your hens have any cuts or abrasions, be sure to clean the wound thoroughly DAILY and cover it if possible.

 If it looks like your chicken or duck is excessively bothered by flies, bring him or her inside, clean the wound (get a vet’s advice if you see maggots at all) and keep her inside until the wound is healed.

-Clean coop thoroughly to keep out flying pests.
+Clean coop thoroughly

 Clean out nesting boxes

 Nesting boxes can get pretty gross and dirty.
 And guess who loves gross and dirty living arrangements?
 You guessed it – FLIES.
 Clean your nesting boxes to greatly reduce the fly population.
 Once they are clean put nesting herbs designed to repel pests in the boxes.